ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

     * If a public ALB has no IP address, see [Ingress ALB does not deploy in a zone](/docs/openshift?topic=openshift-cs_troubleshoot_debug_ingress#cs_subnet_limit).

 2. Verify that your ALB IP addresses are reachable by the ALB health check.
   * **Classic**: If you use Calico pre-DNAT network policies or another custom firewall to block incoming traffic to your cluster, you must allow inbound access on port 80 from the {{site.data.keyword.openshiftshort}} control plane and Cloudflare's IPv4 IP addresses to the IP addresses of your ALBs so that the {{site.data.keyword.openshiftshort}} control plane can check the health of your ALBs.
-For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/containers?topic=containers-policy_tutorial#lesson3) to allow inbound access to your ALB IP addresses from [Cloudflare's IPv4 IP addresses](https://www.cloudflare.com/ips/){: external} on port 80 and [the IP addresses in step 6 of this section](/docs/openshift?topic=openshift-firewall#iam_allowlist).
+For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/containers?topic=containers-policy_tutorial#lesson3) to allow inbound access to your ALB IP addresses from [Cloudflare's IPv4 IP addresses](https://www.cloudflare.com/ips/){: external} on port 80 and [the IP addresses in step 6 of the Updating IAM firewalls section](/docs/openshift?topic=openshift-firewall#iam_allowlist).
-  * **VPC**: If you set up [VPC security groups](/docs/openshift?topic=openshift-vpc-network-policy#security_groups) or [VPC access control lists (ACLs)](/docs/openshift?topic=openshift-vpc-network-policy#acls) to secure your cluster network, the necessary inbound access for ALB health checks is blocked.
-The {{site.data.keyword.openshiftshort}} control plane IP addresses are blocked from checking the health and reporting the overall status of your Ingress components.
-The Cloudflare IPv4 IP addresses are blocked from checking the health of the IP addresses of your ALB services.
-Because each ACL has a quota of only 50 rules and each security group has a quota of only 25 rules, you currently cannot add enough inbound and outbound rules for each {{site.data.keyword.openshiftshort}} control plane and Cloudflare IP address.
-Due to this known limitation your Ingress status shows that your ALBs are unreachable; however, this status does not reflect your ALB services' actual health.
-If you notice that traffic is not flowing correctly to your apps and you want to manually check your ALB services' health, you can continue to the next step.
-Alternatively, to allow the inbound traffic for ALB healthchecks, you can create a single rule to allow all incoming traffic on port 80.
+  * **VPC**: If you set up [VPC security groups](/docs/openshift?topic=openshift-vpc-network-policy#security_groups) or [VPC access control lists (ACLs)](/docs/openshift?topic=openshift-vpc-network-policy#acls) to secure your cluster network, ensure that you create the rules to allow the necessary traffic from the {{site.data.keyword.openshiftshort}} control plane IP addresses and Cloudflare IPv4 IP addresses.
+Alternatively, to allow the inbound traffic for ALB healthchecks, you can create one rule to allow all incoming traffic on port 80..

 3. Check the health of your ALB IPs.